3Squared/SQKDataKit/README.md

 # SQKDataKit

-Collection of classes to make working with Core Data easier and help DRY-up your own code.
+Collection of classes to make working with Core Data easier and help DRY-up your code.
 Provides convenience methods and classes for working in a multi-threaded environment with `NSManagedObject`s and `NSManagedObjectContext`s.
 Codifies some good practises for importing large data sets efficiently.

 ## Installation